Anras573/Anras573/README.md

 ### 📖 Reading

 I like reading.
-Go see my [reading challenge](https://www.goodreads.com/user_challenges/19182382).
+I spent my commute time reading, while travelling to and from work.
+For fun I read fantasy and sci-fy books, also comic books are a huge favorite.
+I read many books a year, go see my [reading challenge](https://www.goodreads.com/user_challenges/19182382).

 ### 🏃‍♂️ Running